-In most organizations, such devolving of ownership to IT creates issues, as business lines generally own the budgets and, hence, the power.
-In a global company, there can be tensions among the central office, regions and operating companies, and between departments, such as sales and marketing or production and logistics.
+In most organizations, devolving the ownership of data to IT without a coordinated data governance program creates issues, as different business units generally own the budgets and, hence, the power.
+In a global company, there can be tensions over data between headquarters, regional offices and operating companies, and between corporate departments, such as sales and marketing or production and logistics.

-Each business unit wants to have control of the data that it finds important and is unconcerned about data that does not directly affect it.
-A finance organization cares a lot about the credit rating of a customer, but the logistics department cares mostly about a customer's exact delivery address.
-Marketing is concerned about the characteristics of customers and which segments they fall into, but sales worries about who controls the budget and can make buying decisions.
+Each business unit wants to have control of the data that it finds important and is unconcerned about data that doesn't directly affect it.
+A finance organization cares a lot about the credit rating of a customer, but the logistics department cares mostly about its delivery address.
+Marketing is concerned about the characteristics of customers and which segments they fall into, while sales worries about who controls the purchasing budget and can make buying decisions.

 How silos affect ownership of data

-This understandable focus on the immediate data needs of the day-to-day operations means the completeness and quality of data get ignored.
-A salesman may create a new customer record for a prospect rather than check to see whether that customer record already exists, and he may not bother to collect additional information about a customer that marketing would love to have because it has no direct impact on his sales target and commission.
+Absent an effective governance process, this understandable focus on the immediate data needs of day-to-day operations means data quality and completeness get ignored.
+For example, a salesman may create a new customer record for a prospect without checking to see whether one already exists, resulting in duplicate and potentially inconsistent data entries in different systems.
+Or he may not bother to collect additional information about a customer that marketing would love to have because it has no direct impact on his sales targets and commissions.

-Worryingly, this problem extends outside the commercial world, with 10% of hospital medical records in the U.S. being duplicated, according to the American Health Information Management Association.
+Worryingly, this problem extends outside the business world, with 10% or more of medical records in U.S. hospitals estimated to be duplicated, according to data cited in an article in the September 2018 issue of Journal of AHIMA, a magazine published by the American Health Information Management Association.

-The effect of all this is that data ends up in independent silos, jealously guarded by each business line or department.
-An IT department that points out that some data held by marketing is partly duplicated over in sales rarely has the power to do anything about it.
+The effect of all this is that ungoverned data ends up in independent and often incompatible data silos, jealously guarded by each business unit or department.
+An IT department that points out that some data held by marketing is partly duplicated over in sales, or different in the two systems, rarely has the power to do anything about it.

-This silo mentality has been the driver of many major IT initiatives over the years.
-ERP was supposed to sweep aside the data silos, but it only created a large silo of its own.
-Data warehouses were created to alleviate the problem, but they became hard to keep up to date in the face of business change, and ambitious master data management initiatives floundered on the jagged rocks of internal politics and the reluctance of corporate groups to relinquish control of what they consider their data to someone else.
+Nonetheless, this silo mentality has been the driver of many major IT initiatives over the years.
+ERP was supposed to sweep aside the data silos, but it only created a large silo of its own in many organizations.
+Data warehouses were created to alleviate the problem, but they became hard to keep up to date in the face of business changes.
+And ambitious master data management initiatives floundered on the jagged rocks of internal politics and the reluctance of separate groups to relinquish control of what they consider their data to someone else.

-Despite the inevitable difficulties, businesses are gradually, one step at a time, reclaiming data ownership from the IT departments, which never really wanted it in the first place.
-New products have recently appeared that enable self-service data stewardship, data transparency, data preparation, data quality and analytics aimed at business people rather than technologists.
+Despite the inevitable difficulties, businesses are gradually, one step at a time, reclaiming data ownership from the IT department, which never really wanted it in the first place.
+Technology can help with that: New software products aimed at business users rather than technologists have recently appeared that enable self-service data stewardship, data preparation, data quality and analytics and also support data transparency.

-It helps that the current generation of business-line folks is much more IT literate than their counterparts a few short decades ago.
-People who grew up with the internet, mobile phone apps and video games are not fazed by a data transformation workflow diagram.
+It helps that the current generation of business managers and workers is much more IT literate than their counterparts not so long ago.
+People who grew up with the internet, mobile phone apps and video games aren't fazed by a data transformation workflow diagram.

-There is no magic bullet, however.
-Designing a high-quality data model is hard, even for professionals, and although it is a positive thing that business folks are now more involved in their data, some assistance and guidance from data professionals is still required.
+There's no magic bullet, however.
+Designing a high-quality data model is hard, even for data management professionals, and although it's a good thing that business folks are now more involved in managing their data, some assistance and guidance is still required.

 Despite the difficulties, getting the business to take ownership of data is a positive step.
-Indeed, it is the only way that an organization can get to the heart of the data management problems that still bedevil almost every large organization decades after the first computer applications were rolled out.
+Indeed, it is the only way to get to the heart of the data management problems that still bedevil almost every large organization decades after the first computer applications were rolled out.

-Broad data management initiatives led by the IT department will inevitably stumble unless they work hand-in-hand with the business people who actually create and update the data day to day.
-Without it, IT professionals trying to fix data quality and root out data duplication are essentially playing an endless game of whack a mole, fixing one data quality or data consistency issue only for another to quickly pop up elsewhere.
-Only by agreeing to corporate-wide data ownership and responsibility by the business lines will the foundations be laid for data management across the enterprise.
+Data management initiatives led by the IT department will inevitably stumble unless it works hand-in-hand with the business users who create and update the data.
+Without that, IT teams trying to improve data quality and root out data duplication are essentially playing an endless game of whack a mole, fixing one data quality or consistency issue only for another to quickly pop up elsewhere.
+Only by agreeing to corporate-wide data governance with responsibility by business units will the foundations be laid for successful data management across the enterprise.